zkemail/emailwallet.org/README.md

 The ZK-Email Wallet is a unique type of non-custodial cryptocurrency wallet that is managed via email.
 This document provides an overview of its features and future development plans.
 You can try our demo at https://emailwallet.org.

+For the source code of the contracts, relayers, and other infrastructure, see the main repo here: [github.com/zkemail/email-wallet](https://github.com/zkemail/email-wallet).

 ## Features

 The ZK-Email Wallet currently supports the following functions: